 Male sexual abuse also has complicated roots.
 Traumatic events and early childhood can impact emotional and psychological health.
 Men who have experienced sexual exploitation may have a hard time talking about it honestly in a mixed-sex situation.
 You can build a network of supportive peers who help you overcome the insecurities and fear associated with physical and mental abuse you may have suffered as a child.

 Another benefit of seeking a gender-specific treatment program is that you can also get mental health treatment at the same time.
 In many cases, mental health conditions co-occur with addiction.
 In some situations, a person’s depression or anxiety causes them to start using drugs or alcohol to self-medicate.
 Unfortunately, this method of dealing with your mental health condition can quickly develop into an addiction.

 Conversely, a person may be abusing drugs or alcohol and develop a mental health condition.
-Many substances have psychological symptoms which can wreak havoc on a person’s ability to function in day to day life.
+Many substances have psychological symptoms that can wreak havoc on a person’s ability to function in day-to-day life.

 Fortunately, whether your mental health condition started your addiction or was due to your condition, our team can help.
 With dual diagnosis treatment, we provide simultaneous treatment for both conditions, giving you the chance to live a life in recovery.
 We offer a range of dual diagnosis treatment options, including:

 - Depression treatment

 - Post-traumatic stress disorder treatment